 Posted by Tobi on May 02, 2017

 I received a fraudulent chargeback from YapStone.
 On their website they advertise that they use "advanced fraud detection techniques" but then admitted to me that they didn't even check the name on the credit card used by the renter - and they refused to provide me any information so that I could check the credit card against the ID or pursue the person who filed the chargeback.
 YapStone makes their money by charging exorbitant fees to fight chargebacks - that they don't ever win.
 They have a horrible reputation for a reason.
 Run, don't walk, away from this company.

 Posted by Val Lannes on Mar 25, 2017

-Be very careful if you choose Yapstone aka Vacation Rent Payment as your Merchant provider.
-You have to know that you are on your own with no protection against fraudulent Charge Backs.
-Their charge backs department make a profit when you opt to go to "pre-arbitration" for $300.
+Be very careful if you choose Yapstone aka Vacation Rent Payment as your merchant provider.
+You have to know that you are on your own with no protection against fraudulent chargebacks.
+Their chargebacks department makes a profit when you opt to go to "pre-arbitration" for $300.
 Yes, $300.
-So their success rate if barely 5%.
+Their success rate is barely 5%.
 They throw you a bone here and there.
-They don't work in that department.
 Everything is automated.
 How do I know?
 It's very simple.
 When the credit holder files a claim and the response from Yapstone for being decline has nothing to do with the claim itself, you know it's all computer generated.
-What you get as a response is that you can opt to go to Pre Arbitration at the cost of $300.
-So, if you want a Merchant Account that does not care about you as a client, you found the right company.
+What you get as a response is that you can opt to go to Pre-Arbitration at the cost of $300.
+So, if you want a merchant account that does not care about you as a client, you found the right company.
 If you want someone to never return your calls, you found the right company.
 They stay in business because of their HomeAway account.
 That's another reason they don't care about you.
 You're just disposable.
 Just another number.
-Their charge back department is just for show.
+Their chargeback department is just for show.